 Put steps in place to review the bigger picture and how you’re progressing as a team.
 Sometimes it’s hard to see how far you’ve come if you’re focused on the daily grind.
 Find ways to highlight the progress the team has made so they can feel momentum moving forward.

 Sharing your KPIs on a dashboard is a great way of making everyone (not just the Support team) aware of the progress your team is making.
-With Geckoboard you can send daily snapshots of your dashboard via Slack which is a handy reminder each day, but also good for looking back over the past weeks or months to see how things have shifted.
+With Geckoboard you can send daily snapshots of your dashboard via email or Slack which is a handy reminder each day, but also good for looking back over the past weeks or months to see how things have shifted.

 Retrospectives are another opportunity for the team to voice how they feel things are going, what they’d like to change, and areas for opportunity.
 They give team members a space to speak freely and work together to build changes they’d like to see.